LeuAlmeida/fastfeet.api/README.md

 ### :closed_lock_with_key: Getting started the API Restful backend

+Make a clone from the repo and install the dependencies

 ```shell
 # First of all, clone the project
 $ git clone https://github.com/LeuAlmeida/fastfeet.api.git